 The building was recorded for the first time in 1291.
 From 1534 it was used by Evangelicals who partially transformed it in the eighteenth century and added a porch and a new sacristy in the nineteenth century.
 Since 1945, the church is owned by Catholics again.

-The original church was built of stone and brick in the romanesque style.
+The original church was built of erratic stones and bricks in the late-Rromanesque style.
 At that time it consisted of a square chancel and perhaps a sacristy on the north side.
-An aisleless corpus and a massive tower on the west side were created in the next stage in the fourteenth century.
+An aisleless nave and a massive tower on the west side were created in the next stage in the fourteenth century.
 In the fifteenth century, the presbytery received a stellar vault.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.